-The youngest of the four princes, Sorin, has waited for the chance to search out his mate.
-Now it’s his time to due his duty, a duty he refuses to fail at.
-Not even the magical Tnarg’s who are trying to kill his mate will stand in his way.
-But the Tnarg is one step ahead of him.
-Sorin has to convince his mate of what he is and where he comes from.
-Will the unmistakable attraction they share be enough to convince her to leave all that she knows for a magical kingdom?
+As the youngest of the four princes, Sorin waited for his chance to search out his mate.
+Now, it’s his time to fulfill his duty, and he refuses to fail.
+But the dangerous magical creature tracking his every move is one step ahead of him, and Sorin must reveal the truth of what he is and where he comes from to his mate—or die trying.
+Will the undeniable attraction they share, be enough to convince her to leave everything she knows and enter a magical kingdom?

-Katrina feared she’d never find a man who held her interest.
-Until she meets Sorin.
-He’s charismatic, dangerous, and handsome as sin.
-She feels alive when she’s with him, as if she’s been waiting for him her entire life.
-Katrina knows they’re meant to be together, but can the love she feels growing in her heart be enough to leave her family behind forever?
+Katrina feared she’d never find a man to hold her interests.
+Until Sorin.
+He’s charismatic, dangerous, and handsome as sin, and she feels alive when she’s with him—as if she’s waited for him her entire life.
+Katrina knows in her heart that they’re meant to be together, but is the love she feels enough to leave her family behind forever?

 Grade A “This book is a keeper in my opinion and well worth the read.”